 3. Create an Email Campaign in Mailchimp

-Now that you have contacts imported as an audience, you can create your first email marketing campaign.
+Now that you have contacts imported as an audience, it’s time to create your first email marketing campaign.
 Choose “Create an email” or click on “Email” and then choose “Campaigns” from the drop-down menu on the left side of the screen.
-Select “Regular email” from the three options or “Email” from the left-hand menu.
+Select “Regular email” from the three options or “Email” from the left-hand menu:

 Edit the Name of the Email

 In the “To” box, choose the audience you want to email.
-If you are using the free version, you will only have one audience available.
-At this point, you can also decide whether to send your email with or without automated personalizations.
+If you’re using the free version, you’ll only have one audience available.
+At this point, you can also decide whether to send your email with or without automated personalization.

-To add personalizations, check the box to “Personalize the ‘To’ field”.
-This automatically adds audience list fields such as a contact’s first name, last name, both first and last name, or a custom option, like “Miami House Hunters” to each email as they are sent.
-You can also use merge tags to display dynamic content, such as the date, promo codes, subscriber count, and social media handles.
+To add personalization, check the box to “Personalize the ‘To’ field.”
+This automatically adds audience list fields, such as a contact’s first name, last name, both first and last name, or a custom option, like “Miami House Hunters” to each email as they’re sent.
+You can also use merge tags to display dynamic content, such as the date, promo codes, subscriber count, and social media handles:

 Complete the ‘From’ Section

-Make sure you have a professional email address as it offers far more credibility for your business’ communications.
+Make sure you use a professional email address when sending email marketing campaigns as it offers far more credibility.
 For example, if a subscriber receives an email from a business that looks like “email@example.com” or “firstname.lastname@example.org,” they may mark it as spam or worry that it’s a phishing attempt.

 Add a Subject Line

-Next, add a subject line that hints at what your email is about.
+Next, add a subject line that describes the content of the email in a few words.
 It should be enticing so subscribers open your email.
-Mailchimp offers a few tips on subject line best practices, such as the best length, number of emojis to use, and ideal number of characters.
-Then add your preview text, which is the text that appears in a user’s inbox following a subject line, or below it.
+Mailchimp offers tips on subject line best practices, such as the best length, number of emojis to use, and ideal number of characters.
+Then add your preview text, which is the text that appears in a user’s inbox following a subject line or below it:

-Pro tip: Want to know if your subject line is working well or not?
+Pro tip: Do you want to know if your subject line is working well?
 Upgrade from Mailchimp’s free plan to the $9.99 per month Essentials plan to unlock the A/B testing feature.
 You’ll be able to test subject lines, graphics, and content to see which emails get higher open and click-through rates, so you can be more successful with each email campaign.

 4. Design Your Email

 Now it’s time to design your email and add content.
-Mailchimp currently gives you two different ways to design an email—use the Classic Builder or try the New Builder as a beta user.
-If you are just starting out, you might want to opt for the new builder since it’s likely to become the standard in the future.
+Mailchimp currently gives you two different ways to design an email—to use the classic builder or try the new builder as a beta user.
+If you’re just starting out, you might want to opt for the new builder since it’s likely to become the standard in the future.